LGBTQ people and Islam: Criminalization

 In Iraq, homosexuality is allowed by the government, but terrorist groups often carry out illegal executions of gay people.
 Saddam Hussein was "unbothered by sexual mores".
 Ali Hili reports that "since the 2003 invasion more than 700 people have been killed because of their sexuality."
 He calls Iraq the "most dangerous place in the world for sexual minorities."

 In Jordan, where homosexuality is legal, "gay hangouts have been raided or closed on bogus charges, such as serving alcohol illegally."
 Despite this legality, social attitudes towards homosexuality are still hostile and hateful.

 In Pakistan, its law is a mixture of both British colonial law as well as Islamic law, both which prescribe criminal penalties for same-sex sexual acts.
 The Pakistan Penal Code of 1860, originally developed under colonial rule, punishes sodomy with a possible prison sentence.
 Yet, the more likely situation for gay and bisexual men is sporadic police fines, and jail sentences.

 In Bangladesh, homosexual acts are illegal and punishable according to section 377.
 In 2009 and 2013, the Bangladeshi Parliament refused to overturn Section 377.

 In Saudi Arabia, the maximum punishment for homosexual acts is public execution by beheading.

 In Malaysia, homosexual acts are illegal and punishable with jail, fine, deportation, whipping or chemical castration.
-In October 2018, Prime Minister Mahathir Mohamad stated that Malaysia would not "copy" Western nations' approach towards LGBT rights, indicating that these countries were exhibiting a disregard for the institutions of the traditional family and marriage, as the value system in Malaysia is good.
+In October 2018, Prime Minister Mahathir Mohamad stated that Malaysia would not "copy" Western nations' approach towards LGBTQ rights, indicating that these countries were exhibiting a disregard for the institutions of the traditional family and marriage, as the value system in Malaysia is good.
 In May 2019, in response to the warning of George Clooney about intending to impose death penalty for homosexuals like Brunei, the Deputy Foreign Minister Marzuki Yahya pointed out that Malaysia does not kill gay people, and will not resort to killing sexual minorities.
 He also said, although such lifestyles deviate from Islam, the government would not impose such a punishment on the group.